-- If jet lag strongly affect you, consider a stop over that lasts a day so that the adjustment of your circadian rhythm is easier.
+- If jet lag strongly affects you, consider a stopover that lasts a day so that the adjustment of your circadian rhythm is easier.
 However, if this would cause great stress than benefit do not pursue it.

 Arendt, J., Aldhouse, M & Marks, V. (1986).
 Alleviation of jet lag by melatonin: Preliminary results of controlled double-blind trial.
 British Medical Journal, Volume 292, page 1170.
 Online available at PubMed